Noticing Red Flags In Early Relationships

 Getty/AnnaStills

-Addressing red flags with a partner
+Addressing red flags in a relationship

 While it can be normal for partners to argue or have disagreements occasionally, having clear and open communication can be crucial.
 A healthy relationship is often one in which both partners can voice their concerns without fear of retaliation or harm.